educbraga/EasyCommit/README.md

 - **Cancellation Option**: Allows cancelling the commit process by pressing ESC.

 ## Installation
-EasyGitCommit can be installed via Package Control in Sublime Text.
-Simply search for "EasyGitCommit" and install it directly within your editor.
+EasyCommit can be installed via Package Control in Sublime Text.
+Simply search for "EasyCommit" and install it directly within your editor.

 ## Usage
 After installation, configure a keybinding to trigger the plugin: